-- 300g plain flour
+- 300g plain flour, sifted

-- 40g sugar
+- 50g caster sugar

-- pinch of salt
+- Pinch of salt

-- 1tsp Vanilla extract
+- 1tsp vanilla extract

 - 1 pot of jam

-- 70g icing sugar
+- 100g icing sugar or caster sugar

-- Take them out with the same spoon and place directly onto kitchen roll to mop up any excess oil.
+- Take them out with the same slotted spoon and place directly onto kitchen roll to mop up any excess oil.